 Which brand is the best?

 The best pure Vitamin C shower filter currently on the market is the Sonaki shower filter.
-While Vitamin C shower filter reviews are quite mixed across the board, current Sonaki owners who love theirs couldn’t live without it.
+While Vitamin C shower filter feedback is quite mixed across the board, Sonaki is the clear leader.

 We recommend caring for the filter, following instructions carefully, and contacting Sonaki with any questions you have to get the best experience.
 Considering the Sonaki filter comes with a 1-year warranty and 120-day money-back guarantee, it’s worth a try.